JunlingZhuang/NeuralRoom/README.md

 ## Learn More

 To learn more about Next.js, take a look at the following resources:
+- [Next.js Flask API framework](https://github.com/wpcodevo/nextjs-flask-framework/tree/main) - learng more about how to set up restful api in the backend
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
 - [Flask Documentation](https://flask.palletsprojects.com/en/1.1.x/) - learn about Flask features and API.